Trinity College, Toronto: Buildings and environs

-Trinity College is today located on Hoskin Avenue within the University of Toronto, directly north of Wycliffe College.
+Trinity College is today located on Hoskin Avenue within the University of Toronto's St. George campus, directly north of Wycliffe College.
 The primary College grounds are bounded to the North by Varsity Stadium, and to the west by Devonshire House (owned by Trinity College but mostly leased to the Munk School of Global Affairs and Public Policy).
-Directly to its east, the college overlooks Philosopher’s Walk with the University of Toronto Faculty of Law on the opposite side of the ravine.
+Directly to its east, the university overlooks Philosopher’s Walk with the University of Toronto's Henry N.R.
+Jackman Faculty of Law on the opposite side of the ravine.